alexchistyakov/ProjectIM/README.md

 What I'm interested in with this project is getting the model in a constant dialog with itself, unlimited access to its own server terminal + github repo and a general directive such as "You are here to self improve, your conversation is to continue indefinitely", like people self-improve.

+I plan on restarting this project once in a while to see AI capabilities.
+Currently, the model capable of making the most progress was Claude Opus 4, but it also drained $60 in 2 hours from my account.

 Note: memory_manager and memory_system_design were made by Claude

-A powerful system that enables two Claude AI instances to have conversations with each other, complete with command-line access through the Model Context Protocol (MCP).
-This system includes a CLI interface that allows you to pause conversations, inject messages, and save conversation history.

 ## Features